Sickness from treatment

 Sickness that starts more than 24 hours later is called delayed onset nausea and vomiting.
 It is most common with the drugs carboplatin, cisplatin, cyclophosphamide and doxorubicin.
 It is also more likely with high dose chemotherapy.
 It may last up to a week after you had your chemotherapy.

 Sickness before you have treatment is called anticipatory nausea and vomiting.
-It happens in up to 1 out of 3 people (33%) having cancer drugs.
-After a few treatments, people feel sick and begin vomiting before their next cancer drug treatment.
+It happens in up to 3 out of 10 people (30%) having cancer drugs.
+After a few treatments, particularly if their sickness was not controlled well, people start to feel sick and begin vomiting before their next cancer drug treatment.
 The reaction is usually caused by something related to the treatment, like the smell of alcohol wipes or the sight of a nurse's uniform.
 Some people feel sick if they even start to think about their treatment.

 Some people are sick as they get to the hospital or when the nurse starts to set up the drip.
-If this happens to you, your doctor or nurse will give you anti sickness tablets to take at home before you set off for the hospital on treatment days.
+If this happens to you, your doctor or nurse will give you anti sickness tablets and often another drug such as lorazepam, to take at home before you set off for the hospital for treatment.
 Anti sickness drugs do not always prevent anticipatory nausea and vomiting.

 If anti sickness drugs don't work, you can try the following ideas to try and prevent sickness before treatment.